-- Placement of windows and doors on the front façade; - 2) Use of different materials on the front façade; - Substantial variation in the location and proportion of garages and garage doors; - Variation in the use, location, or proportion of front porches; - Substantial variations in rooflines, that may include roof pitch; - 6) Use of dormers; - Variation of building type between ranch, two-story or split level; - Window shapes that are substantially different; - 9) Window grilles or shutters, or
+- 1) Placement of windows and doors on the front façade; - 2) Use of different materials on the front façade; - Substantial variation in the location and proportion of garages and garage doors; - 4) Variation in the use, location, or proportion of front porches; - 5) Substantial variations in rooflines, that may include roof pitch; - 6) Use of dormers; - Variation of building type between ranch, two-story or split level; - 8) Window shapes that are substantially different; - 9) Window grilles or shutters, or

-Corridor feature clean lines and simple design details.
+Fig. 6.480.B-9: Historic structures in the M-150 Corridor feature clean lines and simple design details.

+10) Other distinct and substantial façade design variations approved by the Director.

+(2) Garages

-- 10) Other distinct and substantial façade design variations approved by the Director. - (2) Garages - (a) General - 1) The use of side or alley-loaded garages, or the use of a combination of garage orientations is encouraged where feasible. - (b) Front-Loaded Garages - 1) Garage doors on all front-loaded garages shall be: - Limited to 45 a) of the percent facade width or 18 feet, whichever is greater; and threecar garages shall not comprise more than 55 percent of the facade width or 27 feet, whichever is greater; or
+- (a) General - 1) The use of side or alley-loaded garages, or the use of a combination of garage orientations is encouraged where feasible. - (b) Front-Loaded Garages - Garage doors on all front-loaded garages shall be: - a) Limited to 45 percent of the facade width or 18 feet, whichever is greater; and three-car garages shall not comprise more than 55 percent of the facade width or 27 feet, whichever is greater; or